YuxinZou/cls2det/README.md

 | train | 0.406     | 0.426     | 0.636     |
 | val   | 0.394     | 0.533     | 0.631     |

-- achieved good visual results by only using classifier without any training process
+- Achieve good visual results by only using a classifier without any training process
-- Although the metrics is not good as SOTA, the position of the prediction boxes is highly correlated with the ground truth from the perspective of the Intuitive feeling.
-In some cases, when the size of the prediction box does not need to be very accurate, this tool is very meaningful.
+- Although the metrics are not good as SOTA, the location of the bounding box prediction is highly correlated with the ground truth from the perspective of the intuitive feeling.
+In some cases, e.g. when the size of the bounding box prediction does not need to be very accurate, this tool is very meaningful.
 ### Requirements

 - Linux